ratgdo/homekit-ratgdo/README.md

 If you ratgdo device is not yet paired to HomeKit then a QR code is displayed for you to scan and add the garage door to HomeKit.
 If the device is already paired then this is replaced with a statement that you must first un-pair the device if you wish to use it with another HomeKit home.
 A Reset or Un-pair HomeKit button is provided for this.

 > [!NOTE]
-> if you will re-pair to the same HomeKit home you must also delete the accessory from HomeKit as well as un-pairing at the ratgdo device.
+> If you will re-pair to the same HomeKit home you must also delete the accessory from HomeKit as well as un-pairing at the ratgdo device.

 This section also displays the current firmware version, with a statement on whether an update is available, the uptime of the device in days/hours/minutes/seconds and WiFi connection status.